SC

 NRRMRR_end / MRR_startNo cap

 For SaaS companies, NRR is often the most important metric investors watch.
 A strong NRR (above 120%) means revenue grows even with zero new customers.
+To model the full picture of what that retained revenue adds up to, the revenue calculator can help you project totals across periods.

 Why Retention Rate Matters

 Keeping a customer costs far less than finding a new one.
 Research shows that acquiring a new customer costs 5–7 times more than retaining an existing one.
+If you want to measure how well your acquisition efforts convert visitors into those new customers, use the conversion rate calculator alongside this one.

 • A 5% retention increase can lift profits by 25–95%